emmastotz/project-2/README.md

   * assets
     * css
       * style.css (Main stylesheet.)
-      * animate.css (Animation stylesheet.)
       * reset.css (Resets any style that the browser might have preloaded.)
+      * styles
+        * timetablejs.css (styling for the timetable.)
     * img (All images used in project.)
     * js
       * app.js (Runs the click functionality of the app.)
+    * scripts
+      * timetable.js (Library import for the timetable logic.)
 * views
   * index.handlebars (Dynamically holds html for use in the main file.)
   * layouts
     * main.handlebars (The layout that our index.handlebars references.)

 ##### Instructions to Run the App
-* Hosted on Heroku here: https://evil-ghoul-08418.herokuapp.com/
+* Hosted on Heroku here: https://quiet-oasis-29575.herokuapp.com/

-* OR clone the file from github. (https://github.com/emmastotz/chzbgr)
+* OR clone the file from github. (https://github.com/emmastotz/project-2)
 * Install all dependencies needed to run the program ("npm install").
 * Run the applications using node in the command line ("node server.js") and open up browser with correct port to see the magic.